dwcaress/MB-System/src/mbmesh/README.md

 High-value future work:

+- Implement a `--geoorigin[=LON,LAT,ELEV]` option matching `mbgrd2gltf` semantics so `mbmesh` GLB vertices can be written as WGS84 ECEF offsets from an explicit or automatically selected GeoOrigin.
+This would allow `mbmesh` outputs to line up directly with `mbgrd2gltf --geoorigin` outputs when both tools use the same origin.
 - Expose selected reconstruction parameters as documented CLI options.
 - Add chunked or tiled reconstruction for large surveys.
 - Investigate octree/adaptive Poisson reconstruction.